Super Bowl 2025: What is Kendrick Lamar’s net worth?

 Sign up now for a 4 month free trial (3 months for non-Prime members)

-Back in 2016, Newsweek reported that according to Spotify calculations, the “Squabble Up” rapper earned between $921,600 and $1,290,240 in a single day for a record-breaking 9.6 million streams of his To Pimp a Butterfly album.
+Back in 2016, Newsweek reported that according to Spotify calculations, the “Squabble Up” rapper earned between $921,600 and $1,290,240 in a single day for a record-breaking 9.6 million streams of To Pimp a Butterfly.

 Lamar has additionally headlined five concert tours in support of his albums and is scheduled to embark on his sixth later this spring alongside longtime collaborator and R&B star SZA.

-With his most recent Big Steppers tour, he grossed over $100 million in ticket sales.
+His recent Big Steppers tour grossed over $100 million in ticket sales.

 Real estate portfolio